ralphje/destructify/docs/fields.rst

 As you can see, this is not that hard!
 We have omitted some additional checks from this example, such as that we have actually read 1 byte (and should raise :exc:`StreamExhaustedError` if it isn't) and verify that the value is positive when writing, but other than that, this field should work.
+(Check the source code of Destructify to verify how the field is actually implemented).

 In this case it is easily accomplished, but you must always make sure that the stream cursor is at the correct position after the :meth:`Field.to_stream` and :meth:`Field.from_stream` methods are done.
 Typically, this will hold::